 #4 Naby Keita

 We may have forgotten about Naby Keita when we classified Benteke as the only poor judgment on this list.
-The 27-year-old midfielder cannot catch a break at Anfield.
+The 27-year-old midfielder flattered to deceive for Liverpool.

-After joining the club from RB Leipzig four years ago, he has massively struggled with recurring injury problems that have interrupted his progress in the Premier League.
+After joining the club from RB Leipzig, he struggled with recurring injury problems that interrupted his progress in the Premier League.

-However, that paid off immensely as the 29-year-old is currently one of the best shot-stoppers on the planet, let alone the Premier League.
+However, that paid off immensely as Allison established himself as one of the best shot-stoppers on the planet.